 » 2019, England and Wales

-The 2019 ICC Cricket World Cup is the 12th edition of the Cricket World Cup, scheduled to be hosted by England and Wales, from 30 May to 14 July 2019.
-The 2019 World Cup will feature 10 teams.
+The 2019 ICC Cricket World Cup wasthe 12th edition of the Cricket World Cup, hosted by England and Wales, from 30 May to 14 July 2019.
+The 2019 World Cup have featured 10 teams.
+The final match of the tournament played at the The Lord's, London between England and New Zealand.
+The final was tied and one-over eliminator also tied but England seal maiden World Cup title after most boundaries hit by host

 » 2023, India